kushaltrivedi5/TowerIQ/README.md

 - **ESLint**: Configured with strict TypeScript rules
 - **TypeScript**: Strict mode enabled
+- **Docker**: Containerized development environment

-## 📝 Note
+## 📝 Data Model

-This is currently a frontend-only application that uses simulated data to demonstrate the user interface and interactions.
-The data is generated using a seed script and stored in JSON format.
-Future versions will include backend integration for real data management.
+The application uses a comprehensive data model that includes:

+- Enterprises and Users
+- Devices and Towers
+- Policies and Rules
+- Apps and Actions
+- Metrics and Analytics

+For detailed information about the data model, refer to the documentation in the `lib/data` directory.

 ## 🎨 Theming